Home

 In 1971, the Queen guitarist with a degree in astronomy, Brian May, was visiting the Observatorio del Teide at Izana as part of his thesis.
 Whilst there, he wrote the hit song "Tie Your Mother Down".

 Tom Cruise once set foot on Tenerife, totally unannounced.
 Word has it, he was cruising the area (quite appropriately) in his yacht, sometime in the 1990s, stopped off at Tenerife, went to a shop and bought a roll of film.
-The shop in question was at the end of the strip underneath the Paloma Beach complex (next to where Rumours restaurant is now).
+The shop in question was at the end of the strip underneath the Paloma Beach complex (next to where Rumours restaurant used to be).
 They took a photo of him and pinned it up on their door.
 I was living at Paloma Beach at the time and missed it!
 The shop, unfortunately, is now a bar.

 FUN FACTS